cooolgamer/3DS-custom-keyboard/README.md

 ## Credits:
 * [HMRT](https://github.com/schrmh/HMRT) (HomeMenu Rebuild Tool) which allowed me to easily extract and edit the cia
 * [ctrtool, makerom](https://github.com/3DSGuy/Project_CTR/) and [3dstool](https://github.com/dnasdw/3dstool/) developers
+* [@ZeroSkill](https://github.com/ZeroSkill1) for the russian Keyboard in all languages allowing more custom slots!
-* Thanks to Zukkunda for inspiring me of the blue color!
+* Thanks to Zukkunda for inspiring me of the blue color (before v4)!